 A student, in the excitement of being associated to a big brand compromises on his/her physical self by being employed for terribly long work hours (9 to 11 hours per day) at drastically far locations from his/her residence just for a minor monthly stipend, which comes with 0 travel and any other reimbursements.

-And lastly, #3.
-Misleading Nature Of Corporate Brands And Internships:
+#3.
+Misleading Nature Of Corporate Brands And Internships

 This in turn gives them a highly unfruitful working and learning experience, where their executive abilities aren’t given a chance to be exhibited or to shine in business negotiations.